 Bleeding Gums FAQs

 Bleeding gums are a common dental problem that we address in our dental office.
 We believe that the more knowledge you have about this condition, the easier it will be for you.
-Hopefully we can answer all of your questions about bleeding gums so that you can better understand your condition and take steps to improve your oral health.
+Hopefully we can answer all your questions about bleeding gums so that you understand your condition and take steps to improve your oral health.

 Is poor or inconsistent oral health what causes gums to bleed?